Exponential decay for the near-critical scaling limit of the planar Ising model: Introduction

 \section{Introduction}

-In this paper we obtain the first proof of exponential decay (or equivalently, a mass gap lower bound) for the important Euclidean field theory that is the near-critical scaling limit of the planar Ising model \cite{Zam89}.
+In this paper we obtain the first proof of exponential decay (or equivalently, a mass gap lower bound) for the important Euclidean field theory that is a near-critical scaling limit of the planar Ising model at the critical temperature, with an external magnetic field.
+A.B.~Zamolodchikov proposed \cite{Zam89,Zam89bis} a solution, directly in the scaling limit, in terms of scattering amplitudes for eight relativistic particles.
+Since the Ising model with an external magnetic field has never been solved on a lattice, Zamolodchikov's solution came as a major surprise (see \cite{Del04} for a recent review), and has not yet been put on firm mathematical ground, despite having striking implications for the Ising model and beyond (see \cite{Del04}).
+In relation to Zamolodchikov's scattering theory, our mass gap result basically shows the existence of at least one particle with strictly positive mass.
+As a corollary of our main results, we also provide a rigorous proof of the power-law behavior of the correlation length for the planar Ising model at the critical temperature, as the external magnetic field tends to zero.
 Key to our arguments is the use of conformal measure ensembles, introduced in \cite{CN09}, where they were called cluster area measures, and then constructed for percolation and the FK (Fortuin-Kasteleyn)-Ising model in \cite{CCK17}.
-The FK representation (see \cite{Gri06}) has been an invaluable tool in studies of the Ising model---particularly for the critical two-dimensional scaling limit, where it is closely related to conformal loop ensembles \cite{She09,SW12}.
-Here we extend that approach to the near-critical case by introducing a new coupling between FK and Ising variables and using coupled measure and loop ensembles.
+The FK representation (see \cite{Gri06}) has been an invaluable tool in studies of the Ising model --- particularly for the critical two-dimensional scaling limit, where it is closely related to conformal loop ensembles \cite{She09,SW12}.
+Here we extend that approach to the near-critical case by means of a coupling between FK and Ising variables in the presence of an external field and by coupled measure and loop ensembles.
 An upper bound for the mass gap is obtained using methods quite different from those of the rest of the paper, namely transfer matrix techniques and reflection positivity.
+An upper bound using similar methods to the lower bound methods of this paper is in \cite{CJN19}.